Release from what, silly girl, there is nothing wrong.

 But no. I’m going with bird mites and I expect all the spiders I’ve provided with lodging to rally on my behalf.
 End of (that) story.

 Unrequited love?
 Get the fuck over it.
 Think of all the people you’ve spoken to lately, who say they don’t “know” if they’ve ever been in love.
 Whaaat?
 When one is in love, one knows it, and for someone like me who has no trouble falling in love, it’s unfathomable that there are people walking around the world who don’t know the feeling.
 So I’ll never be one to wish I didn’t feel this way.
 Even if it’s unrequited.

 “You’re so honest, H., you’re so open,” people tell me.
 Yes, I am.
 It’s by far, my best quality.
 It liberates me from myself and bonds me to others.
 It might also make me talk more than necessary.

 If you’re writing a screenplay, they tell you that at the end, your protagonist is either better off, worse off, or dismally the same after a prolonged journey.

-Fortunately, this is only a blog post, because at its end, your protagonist is dismally the same.
+Luckily, this is not an entire movie you sat through, but only a blog post, because at the end, your protagonist is dismally the same.
 She will not be going to a homeless shelter to re-learn humility; she will ignore the non-itchy bug bites; she will love the guy who may or may not love her back; and she’ll still lie in bed when irrational bouts of depression wash over.

-But she’ll get around to bringing her dusty car to the car-wash.
-When you think your black car is stolen because you don’t recognize the beige one in its place due to dirt, it’s time.
+But she’ll get around to bringing her dusty car to the auto-wash.
+When you think your black car is stolen because you don’t recognize the beige one in its spot due to a trick of sunlight reflecting off the blanket of dust, it’s time.

 And she’ll keep reminding herself that nothing is wrong, so that maybe she catches herself next time, before dunking under the murky water.